handracs2007/bcreadsubdn/README.md

 # bcreadsubdn
-Source code to read SubjectDN of a certificate using BC library.
+Source code to read SubjectDN of a certificate using Cesecore.